Jake Hanrahan: Popular Front

 In 2018 Hanrahan founded the grassroots independent media platform Popular Front, which consists of a podcast, documentaries and a magazine.
 Popular Front has so far rejected all corporate investment and advertising.
 The company is funded solely via Patreon and merchandise sales.
 Popular Front has a youth audience with millions of followers across social media.
 In a 2022 Complex magazine profile on Popular Front, Hanrahan was named "one of the most important voices in war and conflict reporting".

 Popular Front is best known for its documentary work, showing under-reported war and conflict stories across the world.
 Their 2020 documentary Plastic Defence has amassed more than 3.5 million views on YouTube and attracted much media attention.
 The film shows unique access to the man who invented secret 3D printed firearms in Europe.
 In 2022, Hanrahan made a documentary embedded with anti-fascist Ukrainian football hooligans who'd volunteered to fight against the Russian invasion as part of the Territorial Defense Forces.
 This film was screened across Europe and America via various different football ultras organisations.

 Projects

 Hanrahan regularly releases new creative projects developed under his production studio H11.
 Hanrahan and his team produced the hit podcast series Q-Clearance: The Hunt for QAnon in 2020 for iHeartRadio.
 They aimed to clarify the origins and nature of the political conspiracy theory QAnon.
 The following year Hanrahan launched Megacorp, an investigative series exposing the malpractices of Amazon.

 In 2021, Hanrahan's first book Gargoyle was published.
 It's a compilation of his written work, "collecting his on-the-ground reporting from all the wrong crowds."
 It sold over 3000 copies in the first months it was on sale.

+In 2023, Hanrahan launched the podcast "Sad Oligarch", investigating the suspicious deaths of Russian business men officially classed as suicides.